mmolimar/kafka-connect-fs/docs/source/config_options.rst

 In order to configure custom properties for this policy, the name you must use is ``hdfs_file_watcher``.

 ``policy.hdfs_file_watcher.poll``
-  Time to wait until the records retrieved from the file watcher will be sent to the source task.
+  Time to wait (in milliseconds) until the records retrieved from the file watcher will be sent to the source task.

   * Type: long
   * Default: ``5000``